-As you begin your search, please allow us to offer some advice.
-There’s more to choosing an architect than what you’ll see in a résumé or proposal.
-Don’t just look for a list of awards, make sure the architect is the best architect for you and your project.
-Does your architect operate with the same ideals that you do?
+As you begin your search for a Dallas architect, please allow us to offer some advice.
+There’s more to the selection process than what you’ll see in a résumé or proposal.
+Don’t just look for a list of numerous awards.
+You want to make sure the architectural firm you choose is the best fit for you and your project.

-Imagine interviewing architects as if you were looking for a partner on an online dating site.
-He or she may look like a good match on paper, but if there’s no chemistry when you meet in person, asking them to describe their design philosophy isn’t really going to matter.
-You will be spending a considerable amount of time with your architect and if you aren’t comfortable or confident, it’s not going to be a fun project.
+Imagine interviewing as if you were looking for a partner on an online dating site.
+He or she may look like a good match on paper, but if there’s no chemistry when you meet in person, asking them to describe their architectural design philosophy isn’t really going to matter.
+You will be spending a considerable amount of time with your chosen firm so, you want to feel both comfortable and confident with them.

 1. Ask the architect to sit down and talk first.

-When inviting an architect to your home for an interview, it’s tempting to start the tour and recite your wish list the second they walk through the door.
-Resist the urge for a few moments and first, ask them to sit down and talk.
-It’s a great way to find out whether or not the architect and you are going to be a good fit for one another.
-Save the house tour for later when you are certain there’s a reason to move forward.
+When inviting an architect to your home for an interview, it’s tempting to start a home tour while reciting your wish list the second they walk through the door.
+Resist this urge.
+First, ask them to sit down and talk.
+Find out if you actually like the person that you are going to be spending the next weeks and months with, is a good indicator that you have chosen well.

 2. Ask the architect to put away any brochures or portfolio.

-As architects, we will be the first to admit that we love doing the dog-and-pony show.
-We are more than happy to bring out our portfolio and show you all of the wonderful work we’ve done.
+We are the first to admit that we love doing the architecture portfolio dog-and-pony show.
+We are more than happy to show you all the wonderful work we’ve done.
 But that’s not really the point.
 We’re at your home to find out about you, and to answer your questions as they come up.
 Not to show you what we can do, when we’re not even sure what it is you really need.
 Chances are you’ve already looked at their work online, so you probably like the type of work they are capable of producing.

 3. Ask about their background.

 Get to know your architect.
 Find something in common that will help you to relate to each other.
 Ask about their family, where they’re from, and where they went to school.
-Ask how they became an architect and about what topics they are passionate.
+Ask why they chose architecture as a profession, and about what topics they are passionate.

-4. Ask about experience with your type of project and location.
+4. Ask about experience with your project type and location.

-You want as few surprises as possible during the design and construction of your project and an architect who has “been there, done that” is good to have on your side.
+You want as few surprises as possible during the design process and construction of your project.
+Someone who has had experience with similar work is good to have on your side.
 Ask how familiar they are with local codes, zoning, ordinances, building inspections, etc.

 5. Share information about yourself.

-Don’t be afraid to share the emotional side of the project.
-By letting your prospective architect know how you want to feel in the space and what you hope to accomplish by completing the project, they will know better how to help you.
+Don’t be afraid to share your emotional side.
+By letting your prospective architect know how you want to feel in the space and what you hope to accomplish they will know better how to help you.

 When it comes down to selecting your architect, do your homework and go with your gut.
 You will think with your head, but decide with your heart.
 Choose someone you know, like, and trust.
 If you haven’t found that person yet, keep looking.